Medokin8/SCORPIO/README.md

 NOTE:
   !!!
 Befor running the program you should chage the directory of saving file, because the one after download is /home/nikodem/   !!!
-  Saving values of Sended and Received bytes by network device is not working properly (always write 0).
+  Saving values of Sended and Received bytes by network device is not working properly (always writes to both 0 values).
   It is because of some problem with missing structure if_data and ifd->ifi_obytes, ifd->ifi_ibytes.